JuliyKulya/ORSR_python_scraper/README.md

     "IČO": ["Desired IČO (od: update date)"]
 }

-Replace "Desired IČO" with the specific IČO you are looking for, and optionally specify the update date in the format YYYY-MM-DD.
+Replace "Desired IČO" with the specific IČO you are looking for, and optionally specify the update date in the format DD-MM-YYYY.
 Send this JSON as a POST request to the search endpoint.